Coolest Homemade Ice Cream Children Costume Ideas

 Ice Cream Sundae Materials: Lots of news papers for paper Mache, flour and water for paste, Vaseline, Great Stuff foam in a can, skinny wooden dowels, about two or three different sizes for sprinkles, assorted acrylic paints for sprinkle colors, can of spray paint in desired flavor, color box cutter, small piece of vinyl table cloth painted brown with spray paint for fudge sauce-cut into a “drippy” shape, hot glue and gun, masking tape or duck tape, suspenders, bendable wire, large commercial kitchen vent from a roof-top (dish) and spray paint in desired color for dish.

 My husband is a roofer so he was able to bring me a large vent from a commercial restaurant roof that he was tearing off.
 It would have been trashed but he brought it home hoping to use as a dog food bowl.
 Then we decided it would be perfect for this children costume.
 I stuffed a large trash bag full of sheets and towels to make it round for the ice cream shape.
-I greased the bag entirely with the Vaseline to allow the paper Mache to slide off when complete.
+Then, I greased the bag entirely with the Vaseline to allow the paper Mache to slide off when complete.
 I also got a ball cap to the make the right size of cherry hat.
-I stuffed the hat to give it a round shape then covered with a plastic grocery sack then greased like the larger bag.
+Afterwards, I stuffed the hat to give it a round shape then covered with a plastic grocery sack then greased like the larger bag.

 Apply the paper Mache to both prepared shapes allowing every layer to dry completely.
 You should make about four or five or more layers to reach good sturdiness and durability.
 You should cut strips of news paper about an inch or two wide.
 Dip in paste that is half water and half flour.
 Adding some salt to the mix will prevent mold.
 It is very messy but you will have a rock-hard shell when it is dry.